 Also, keep in mind that if you have a mild condition and choose one of ClearCorrect’s flat-rate models, your treatment might not be as long.

 Your first step will be to schedule an appointment with a dentist to begin treatment.
-However, unlike home aligners, you won’t need to take any impressions or photos of your teeth yourself, like you would with most at-home aligner services.
-Your dentist and their team of technicians will take your photographs and impressions in-office, ensuring that they are accurate and precise.
+However, you won’t need to take any impressions or photos of your teeth yourself, like you would with most at-home aligner services.
+Your dentist and their team of technicians will take your photographs and scans or impressions in-office, ensuring that they are accurate and precise.
 So, they’ll handle the hard work for you.

 ClearCorrect doesn’t offer a nighttime-only plan, so you’ll need to wear your aligners for 22+ hours a day.